microbiomedata/NMDC_documentation/decisions/0009-schema-refactor.md

 ## Decision Drivers

-* Subject matter experts, schema leaders, and modelers met and discussed all decisions above.
+* Subject-matter experts, schema leaders, and modelers met and discussed all decisions above.
 * Need for expanded and improved modeling

 ### Consequences